hukl/rstats/README.md

 and was implemented in Erlang by Sergey Prokhorov (See https://gist.github.com/seriyps/5593193 for original implementation)

+The sampling of the truncated normal distribution is a re-implementation of the CRAN package truncnormal (https://cran.r-project.org/web/packages/truncnorm/index.html)
+The C code is included in the reference folder.

 Besides that there are a few helper functions for generating CSV files to import them into R for comparison and validation as well as common copies of floor, ceiling, fsign and fact.